-Standing Financial Instructions

-Sandra Adams/Francesca Guy

-Sandra Adams, Director of Corporate Services

-02077932257

-As an NHS Trust the Trust Board is required to approve any changes to the Standing Orders and Standing Financial Instructions

-☐ Strategy Review and Planning Committee ☐ Senior Management Group ☐ Quality Committee ☐ Audit Committee ☐ Clinical Quality Safety and Effectiveness Committee ☐ Risk Compliance and Assurance Group ☐ Other

-To approve the updated Standing Financial Instructions

-The Standing Orders and Standing Financial Instructions provide a regulatory framework for the business conduct of the Trust.
-They fulfil the dual role of protecting the Trust's interests and protecting staff from any possible accusation that they have acted less than properly.

-The Standing Orders, Delegated Powers and Standing Financial Instructions provide a comprehensive business framework.
-All executive and non-executive directors, and all members of staff, should be aware of the existence of these documents and, where necessary, be familiar with the detailed provisions.

-The Standing Financial Instructions have been reviewed against current requirements and brought into line with current best practice.

-The key changes are the inclusion of the following paragraphs:

-- 3) Security Management (page 8)

-- 4) Resource Limit Control (page 9)

-- 9) Tendering and Contract Procedure (page 14).
+London Ambulance Service

+Document Title: Standing Financial Instructions Report Author(s): Sandra Adams/Francesca Guy Lead Director: Sandra Adams, Director of Corporate Services Contact Details: 02077932257 Why is this coming to the Trust As an NHS Trust the Trust Board is required to approve Board? any changes to the Standing Orders and Standing Financial Instructions This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Committee Risk Compliance and Assurance Group Other Recommendation for the Trust To approve the updated Standing Financial Instructions Board: the Truet Deerd Executive Summary/key issues for nancial Instructions provide a regulatory framework for the ulfil the dual role of protecting the Trust's interests and usation that they have acted less than properly.
+The Standing Orders, Delegated Pow ers and Standing Financial Instructions provide a All executive and non-executive directors, and all members with the detailed provisions. of staff, should be aware of the existence of these documents and, where necessary, be familiar with the detailed provisions The Standing Financial Instructions ha ave been reviewed against current requirements and brought into line with current best practice.
+The key changes are the inclusion of the following paragraphs: 3) Security Management (page 8) 4) Resource Limit Control (page 9) 9) Tendering and Contract Procedure (page 14).
 This section was formerly included within the Standing Orders, however it is more appropriate and in keeping with standard practice to include tendering and contract procedure within the Standing Financial Instructions.

-- 10) NHS Service Agreements for Provision of Services (page 28)

-- 14) Financial Framework (page 37)

-- 19) Risk Assessment (page 43)
+10) NHS Service Agreements for Provision of Services (page 28) 14) Financial Framework (page 37) 19) Risk Assessment (page 43)

 The Standing Orders and Scheme of Delegation were last reviewed by the Trust Board in March 2010 and have since been updated with terms of reference for key committees and approved by the Trust Board, to support the new governance arrangements.

-Attachments Standing Financial Instructions
+Standing Financial Instructions

-Corporate Objectives 2010 - 13 This paper supports the achievement of the following corporate objectives: ☐ To have staff who are skilled, confident, motivated and feel valued and work in a safe environment ☐ To improve our delivery of safe and high quality patient care using all available pathways ☐ To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper links to the following strategic risks: ☐ There is a risk that we fail to effectively fulfil care/safety responsibilities ☐ There is a risk that we cannot maintain and deliver the core service along with the performance expected ☐ There is a risk that we are unable to match financial resources with priorities ☐ There is a risk that our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: 1.
+Corporate Objectives 2010 - 13 This paper supports the achievement of the following corporate objectives: To have staff who are skilled, confident, motivated and feel valued and work in a safe environme To improve our delivery of safe and high quality patient care using all available pathways X To be efficient and productive in delivering our commitments and to continually improve ent Risk Implications This paper links to the following strategic risks: There is a risk that we fail to effectively fulfil care/safety responsibilities There is a risk that we cannot maintain and deliver the core service along with the performance There is a risk that we are unable to match financial resources with priorities There is a risk that our strategic direction and pace of innovation to achieve this are compromise NHS Constitution This paper supports the following principles that guide the NHS: 1.
 The NHS provides a comprehensive service, available to all 2.
 Access to NHS services is based on clinical need, not an individual's ability to pay 3.
 The NHS aspires to the highest standards of excellence and professionalism 4.
-NHS services must reflect the needs and preferences of patients, their families and their carers 5.
-The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population 6.
-The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
-7. The NHS is accountable to the public, communities and patients that it serves.
-Equality Impact Assessment Has an Equality Impact Assessment been carried out? ☐ Yes ☐ No Key issues from the assessment:
+NHS services must reflect the needs and preferences of patients, their families and their care 5.
+The NHS works across organisational boundaries and in partnership with other organisations interest of patients, local communities and the wider population 6.
+The NHS is committed to providing best value for taxpayers' money and the most effective, fa sustainable use of finite resources.
+7. The NHS is accountable to the public, communities and patients that it serves. in the Equality Impact Assessment Has an Equality Impact Assessment been carried out? ☐ Yes ⊠ No Key issues from the assessment: